California Poised To Strengthen Mental Health Insurance Laws

 Last year, United Behavioral Health lost a class-action suit brought by patients arguing the insurance giant improperly denied coverage.

-"The biggest tool insurers have to deny claims is to say treatment is not "medically necessary," says Meiram Bendat, who is both the plaintiff's co-counsel on that case and a Los Angeles-based psychotherapist.
+"The biggest tool insurers have to deny claims is to say treatment is not 'medically necessary,' " says Meiram Bendat, who is both the plaintiff's co-counsel on that case and a Los Angeles-based psychotherapist.

 Bendat says the new California proposal would address one gaping problem: It would no longer allow insurers to write their own rules about what to cover.
 It would also create incentives for insurers to expand the network of therapists, counselors and psychiatrists that take their insurance.